Fathom-Labs-org/Fathom-AI/README.md

 # Upcoming Features

 Here are some exciting features to look forward to:
+- ⬜️ Educator with knowledge proof in scpecifield subject.
 - ⬜️ Enhanced decision impacts with more complex AI visuals.
 - ⬜️ Custom model adaptaion (user defined settings).
 - ⬜️ Curriculum customization.